Our Framework

 -

-Examples include healthy communication with colleagues and conflict resolution at work, finding ways to make the job more fulfilling/meaningful, balancing work and leisure
+Examples include healthy communication with colleagues, conflict resolution at work, finding ways to make the job more fulfilling/meaningful, balancing work and leisure.

 -

-Ability to intentionally maintain healthy relationship with technology.
+Ability to intentionally maintain a healthy relationship with technology.

 -

-Examples of digital wellness include setting time limit to be on social media, using “Do Not Disturb” mode
+Examples of digital wellness include setting time limits on social media usage, using "Do Not Disturb" mode.

 -